precision-sustainable-ag/SemiF-DataReporting/README.md

 1. Text Files: The ExporterBlobMetrics class saves blob lists as text files.
 The text files are saved in the directory specified by `cfg.paths.data_dir` in the configuration file, with the nameing format `<blob_container_name>.txt`.

 2. CSV Report: The CalculatorBlobMetrics class generates a CSV file containing mismatch statistics, detailing any discrepancies found during analysis.
-The CSV files are saved in the directory specified by `cfg.paths.data_dir` in the configuration file, with the nameing format `mismatch_statistics_record.csv`.
+The CSV files are saved in the directory specified by `cfg.paths.data_dir` in the configuration file.

+### `plot_blob_metrics.py`

+1. PlotBlobMetrics : This class is designed to visualize blob metrics by generating various plots such as bar charts and line charts, using data loaded from CSV files.

+### Usage

+1. Run the script with the configuration file as an argument:

+    ```bash
+    python main.py task=plot_blob_metrics
+    ```

+### Output

+1. Plots: The script generates and saves various plots for reporting.
+The plots are saved as PNG files in the directory specified by `cfg.paths.data_dir`.

 ### `report_blob_metrics.py`

 1. ReporterBlobMetrics: Generates PDF reports from blob metrics stored in CSV files and saves the reports.